quen/hawthorn/readme.txt

 This project is not ready for use yet.
 When it is I will update this README.

 TODO:
-* Add version/build number.
+* Add missing re-acquire script to PHP connector example.
-* Add documentation for writing connectors in JSP and PHP.

 -- The below is the 'real' intended contents of this README --